April 20, 2026

 6. Deel: best for global and distributed teams

 Deel is built for companies hiring across borders.
-The onboarding module handles compliant hiring in 150+ countries, covering employment contracts, local tax requirements, benefits enrollment, and equity grants — all adjusted for local regulations automatically.
-For companies using Deel's Employer of Record (EOR) service, onboarding includes everything from contract generation to first payroll.
+The onboarding module handles compliant hiring in 150+ countries: employment contracts, local tax requirements, benefits enrollment, and equity grants, all adjusted for local regulations.
+For companies using Deel's Employer of Record service, onboarding covers contract generation through first payroll.

-Contractor onboarding is equally strong: agreements, tax form collection (W-9, W-8BEN), and payment setup are handled in one flow.
-The platform also supports equipment provisioning and background checks in many countries.
-Where Deel is less focused is on the cultural and social side of onboarding — it's excellent at compliance and logistics but doesn't cover buddy programs, team introductions, or knowledge checks.
+Contractor onboarding is equally strong: agreements, tax form collection (W-9, W-8BEN), and payment setup in one flow.
+The platform supports equipment provisioning and background checks in many countries.
+Deel is lighter on the cultural and social side.
+It's strong on compliance and logistics, but doesn't cover buddy programs, team introductions, or knowledge checks.

 Key features: